 Pittwater YHA was the winner of the 2013 Sustainability category in the 'Northern Beaches Local Business Awards," for a range of environmentally friendly initiatives.

 The Pittwater YHA managers are determined to continue these initiatives and committed to maintaining and building on the property's environmental profile as an attraction to guests, who come from around Australia and the world, for the hostels close-to-nature charm.

 In January 2014, Perth City YHA moved towards sustainability with a large scale solar project.

 The system which was funded by the Sustainable Hostel Fund is made up of 145 solar panels and has been installed on the hostel's rooftop and connected to the electricity grid.

-It is estimated that the project will save about 14% of the annual energy consumption at Perth City YHA with the potential to reduce emissions by over up to 42 tonnes a year.
+It is estimated that the project will save about 14% of the annual energy consumption at Perth City YHA with the potential to reduce emissions by 42 tonnes a year.

 In 2012 YHA switched on brand new solar panels at Alice Springs YHA.

 Installed with the assistance of the Hostel Carbon Reduction Fund the solar panel instillation is the second largest project of its kind in the city and cover the entire length of the main building.

 The panels feed into the main grid, and the feed is shown on a monitor in reception, showing how much renewable energy the hostel is contributing at any point in time.

 YHA Travel licences: 2TA002629 (NSW), LTA148 (NT), 3433524 (QLD), TTA32 (SA), TA-0033055